-Official Notification," or any variation of this phrase, as stated within this chapter refers to the letter sent via United States Postal Service Certified Mail to the committee's primary mailing address as reported on the committee's most recently filed Statement of Organization.
-The date of "official notification" is the date of the mailing of the written notice by the Virginia Department of Elections or the local general registrar.
+"Official Notification," or any variation of this phrase, as stated within this chapter refers to the letter sent via United States Postal Service Certified Mail to the committee's primary mailing address as reported on the committee's most recently filed Statement of Organization.
+The date of "official notification" is either the date that the letter is received and signed for or the date on which the USPS returned the mail to the Virginia Department of Elections.
 The notification is considered made even if the notification is not signed for, or was undeliverable, so long as the notification was sent to the committee's primary mailing address.

-Section 13.2 - Procedure to Collect Civil Penalties for Campaign Finance Reports
+Section 13.2 - Procedure to Collect Penalties for Campaign Finance Reports

-1^{st} Late Report = \$100 civil penalty automatically imposed after the conclusion of the report's filing deadline.
+1st Late Report = \$100 civil penalty automatically imposed after the conclusion of the report's filing deadline.
 The Virginia Department of Elections or the local general registrar will notify the committee of civil penalty and collection procedures via email or regular postal mail.
 If the payment is not received within 60 days of the deadline, the matter is referred to the appropriate Attorney for the Commonwealth for collection.

-2^{nd} Late Report = \$1000 civil penalty automatically imposed after the conclusion of the report's filing deadline.
+2nd Late Report = 1000 civil penalty automatically imposed after the conclusion of the report's filing deadline.
 The Virginia Department of Elections or the local general registrar will notify the committee of civil penalty and collection procedures via email or regular postal mail.
 If the payment is not received within 60 days of the deadline, the matter is referred to the appropriate Attorney for the Commonwealth for collection.